-Eastern Band of Cherokee Indians PART II-CODE OF ORDINANCES Chapter 7A-JUVENILE CODE ARTICLE V. LAW ENFORCEMENT PROCEDURES IN DELINQUENCY PROCEEDINGS
+The Cherokee Code of the Eastern Band of the Cherokee Nation Chapter 7A - JUVENILE CODE ARTICLE V. LAW ENFORCEMENT PROCEDURES IN DELINQUENCY PROCEEDINGS

 Sec.
 7A-53A.
 Dispositional alternatives for undisciplined juveniles.

 The following alternatives for disposition shall be available to the court exercising jurisdiction over a juvenile who has been adjudicated undisciplined.
 The court may combine any of the applicable alternatives when the court finds it to be in the best interests of the juvenile: